Tell us something unexpected about yourself!

 – I was in a car with my grandparents on the way home from shopping.
 I was on my grandmother’s lap in the front seat.
 She suddenly told me that I should get in the back seat and fasten my seat belt.
 Another care drove through a Stop sign and hit my grandfather’s car head on shortly after I had fastened my seat beat.
 My grandmother flew through the windshield onto the street and died instantly.
 I would have been crushed or thrown through the windshield if I had been on my grandmother’s lap.
 My grandmother somehow knew that something was going to happen and had saved me.

-– I was in a serious accident in which the car I was driving went off a twenty foot bridge embankment.
+– I was in a serious accident in which the car I was driving went off a twenty-foot bridge embankment.
 I suffered an Open Skull fracture (compound) and a Closed Skull fracture (simple).
 I was in a state of severe shock.
 A farmer found me in his barn after the accident.
-I had climbed out of the car and had tried to milk his cows.
+I had climbed out of the car and was in his barn trying to milk the cows.
 I was covered from head to toe in blood but refused to get in the ambulance when it arrived.
+I was told this months later.
 There are six weeks of my existence that are a total blank due to the severity of the skull fractures.
 I have no memories of this period.

-– I auditioned and was accepted as an actor / model for a well-known actor talent agency in the early 1980s.
+– I auditioned and was accepted as an actor/model for a well-known talent agency in the early 1980s.

 What is the name of your latest book and what inspired it?